ibm-cloud-docs/power-iaas/downloading-fixes.md

 ```
 {: codeblock}

-## Ordering fixes and updates for IBM i VMs
+## Using the Electronic Service Agent (ESA) to download fixes and updates for IBM i VMs
 {: #downloading-fixes-ibmi}
 {: help}
 {: support}

+### Setting up an IBM i multi-hop connection (proxy server)
+{: #configuring-proxy-ibmi}

+If you don't want to assign a public IP to an IBM i VM, you can use a multi-hop connection (proxy server).
+To configure an IBM i multi-hop connection, see [Setting up a connection to IBM](https://www.ibm.com/support/knowledgecenter/en/ssw_ibm_i_74/rzaji/rzaji_setup.htm){: new_window}{: external}.
+This topic shows users how to configure a Universal Connection to IBM services.

 ### Using the SNDPTFORD command
 {: #sndptford-command}